coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    :n:`Verbose` displays the Coq output for each command and tactic in the loaded file, as if the commands and tactics were entered interactively.

-   .. exn:: Can’t find file @ident on loadpath.
+   .. exn:: Can’t find file @qualid on loadpath.
       :undocumented:

    .. exn:: Load is not supported inside proofs.